What is pupil premium funding?

 It is paid to schools according to the number of pupils who have been registered as eligible for free school meals at any point in the last 6 years or have been in care for 6 months or longer.

-Within an alternative provision school such as ours it is very difficult to provide a completely accurate of the level of PPG to be allocated as this figure can fluctuate throughout the year depending on the students who attend our academy.
+In an alternative provision school like ours, it is challenging to provide a completely accurate estimate of the PPG allocation, as this figure can fluctuate throughout the year.

-The three year plan summarizes our challenges. objectives and intended outcomes - the budget allocated to these initiatives come from the wider school budget as well as PPG and will benefit all pupils including disadvantaged ones.
+The three year plan summarises our challenges, objectives and intended outcomes - Funding for these initiatives comes from both the wider school budget and the pupil premium grant (PPG).

 Monitoring and accountability

 At Olive Academies, the trustees are ultimately accountable for the impact of pupil premium spending funding across the Trust.
 Within the academy, the headteacher is responsible for agreeing the plans and the Academy Advisory Board monitors its impact.
 We also get expert advice from a pupil premium grant reviewer and share learning across our network of academies.
-We share good practice and learning between academies within the trust and report to the AAB on a regular basis.
+We share good practice and learning between academies within the trust, report to the AAB on a regular basis and publish our report annually.